 In the Salon of Madame Geoffrin in 1755

 We are justifiably proud that in 2008, Wednesday Night gave birth to a young sibling (to mix metaphors) in Vancouver under the expert guidance of Dr. Alexandra Tcheremenska-Greenhill OWN and her husband James.
-The West Wing edition is a monthly event that is as lively as the original, but unique and distinct, as is appropriate for the Left Coast.
+The West Wing edition , which has sadly been cancelled due to extensive demands on the time of Alexandra, the indefatigable entrepreneur, was a monthly event as lively as the original, but unique and distinct, as is appropriate for the Left Coast.

 A fascinating piece that Anne Sophie Coleman OWN forwarded about the Cultural Salon of Dr. Alaa Al Aswany has inspired us to create this Page dedicated to Other Salons, Other Customs.

 We suspect that some 150,000 years ago there was an elitist group of homo sapiens (probably no women) who gathered around the fire to debate the issues of the day: hunting grounds deteriorating thanks to the damn migrants/nomads; the efforts of one or another to take over the leadership of their community; the strange changes in the weather … not so different from today’s preoccupations.
 Maybe even the occasional criticism of the avant-garde graffiti in the caves in the next valley.